-Substances may be ingested directly by young children playing on contaminated soil if they eat plants that have absorbed metals or are contaminated with soil or dust.
+Substances may be ingested directly by young children playing on contaminated soil, by eating plants which have absorbed metals or are contaminated with soil or dust.
 Ingestion may also occur via contaminated water supplies.
 Metals, some organic materials and radioactive substances may be inhaled from dusts and soils.